PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Maryland's state parks offer some of the best paddling in the region, but here's what you need to know:

-• Busy Seasons: Summer weekends fill up fast - arrive early
+• Busy Seasons: Summer weekends fill up fast - arrive before 10 AM to secure parking

 • Facilities: Most have restrooms, parking, and designated launch areas